hamzaplojovic/atendance_system/README.md

 # Attendance Menagment System

-React application that can work as attentance menagment tool.
+React application that can work as attentance menagement tool.